 Dental sealants prevent the most common type of tooth decay seen in school-aged children today.
 A dental sealant is a thin, plastic coating that is painted on the chewing surface of a back tooth to prevent tooth decay.
 As seen in the picture below, the chewing surfaces of back teeth have pits and narrow grooves that can't be cleaned well with a toothbrush, making them prone to cavities.
 Once a sealant is applied, it blocks food and decay-causing germs from going into these areas.

-SBSPs are targeted to schools where 40 percent or more of the students are eligible for the state's Free and Reduced Price Meals Program.
-Starting January, 2020 ODH is providing grant funds to 14 SBSPs.
+Ohio's SBSPs are targeted to schools where 40 percent or more of the students are eligible for the state's Free and Reduced Price Meals Program.
+Currently, ODH is providing grant funds to 11 SBSPs.
 A map of these ODH- and locally-funded sealant programs shows that there are many programs in the southern and southeastern areas of Ohio and in Ohio’s major cities.
 These areas are more likely to have children from low-income families who have trouble getting dental care.

 Dental sealants are placed on children’s teeth and parents are told if other dental care is needed.
 Sometimes school staff help families find a regular dentist.
 Students are checked the next school year to make sure that the sealants placed the previous year are intact, and to put sealants on teeth that have just erupted.